CalHenry/job-scraper-llm-comparison/README.md

 Web pages are built from multiple components that work together.
 - **HTML** provides the structure
 - **CSS** files define the visual styling (how the page looks)
-- **JavaScript** files add interactivity and dynamic behavior.
+- **JavaScript** files add interactivity and dynamic behavior
-- more static resources like images.
+- more static resources like image

 HTML and CSS are static.
 They load quickly and provide the visual foundation.
 JavaScript is dynamic.
 It enables all the interactive features and real-time content updates that make modern websites.